 - Deniyaya-Mederipitiya (South-East) – our choice

-How to reach the Sinharaja Forest – Deniyaya
+Getting to Deniyaya / the Sinharaja Forest

-However, if I were to return:
+If I were to return:

-For the second half of our trip, we rented a tuk-tuk.
-It turned out to be the single best decision on this trip: it gave us the flexibility and freedom to explore Sri Lanka on our own.
+Renting a tuk tuk in Sri Lanka turned out to be the single best decision in Sri Lanka.
+It gave us the flexibility and freedom to explore on our own.
+(The traffic was not bad at all.)

 From the Southern Coastline